Willy Wonka & the Chocolate Factory: Roald Dahl's reaction

 Dahl disowned the film and was "infuriated" by the plot deviations and considered the music to be "saccharine, sappy and sentimental".
-He was also disappointed because the film "placed too much emphasis on Willy Wonka and not enough on Charlie" and because Gene Wilder was cast as Wonka instead of Spike Milligan.
-In 1996, Dahl's second wife, Felicity, commented on her husband's objections toward film adaptations of his works, saying "they always want to change a book's storyline.
+He was also disappointed because the film "placed too much emphasis on Willy Wonka and not enough on Charlie" and because Wilder was cast as Wonka instead of Spike Milligan.
+In 1996, Dahl's second wife, Felicity, commented on her husband's objections toward film adaptations of his works, saying, "They always want to change a book's storyline.
 What makes Hollywood think children want the endings changed for a film, when they accept it in a book?"